ipaleka/algodjango/media/tutorial.md

     return redirect("standalone-account", receiver)
 ```

+As you can see, the URL contains a receiver address and that address is supplied as a positional argument to the view.

 We'll get to the `add_transaction` function in a minute, let's first create the template where this view redirects:

 `mainapp\templates\mainapp\standalone_account.html`